moov-io/paygate/README.md

 - `SQLITE_DB_PATH`: Local filepath location for the paygate SQLite database.

+Refer to the sqlite driver documentation for [connection parameters](https://github.com/mattn/go-sqlite3#connection-string).

 ## Getting Help

  channel | info
  ------- | -------
- [Project Documentation](https://docs.moov.io/en/latest/) | Our project documentation available online.
+ [Project Documentation](https://docs.moov.io/) | Our project documentation available online.
  Google Group [moov-users](https://groups.google.com/forum/#!forum/moov-users)| The Moov users Google group is for contributors other people contributing to the Moov project.
 You can join them without a google account by sending an email to [moov-users+subscribe@googlegroups.com](mailto:moov-users+subscribe@googlegroups.com).
 After receiving the join-request message, you can simply reply to that to confirm the subscription.
 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov.IO's Twitter feed to get updates on our project(s).
 You can also tweet us questions or just share blogs or stories.
 [GitHub Issue](https://github.com/moov-io) | If you are able to reproduce an problem please open a GitHub Issue under the specific project that caused the error.